jwilling/JWFolders/README.md

 ##Information
 `JWFolders` is a class that attempts to mimic the folder animation present on the iOS SpringBoard.
-This is my first public repository, as well as my first open-source class, so mistakes were most likely made.
-Apologies.
+This is my first public repository, as well as my first open-source class.

 ##Preview
-`JWFolders` is being used in my commercial app, QuickWeather.
+`JWFolders` is being used in my commercial app, [QuickWeather](http://itunes.apple.com/us/app/quickweather/id414898317?mt=8).
 Depicted here is a beta version of the app:

 ![ExampleFolder](http://www.appjon.com/assets/QuickWeather_folder.png)